sohaibsohail98/terraform-aws-ecs-webapp/README.md

 # Sohaib Sohail - DevOps Portfolio Application

+## Local Setup:

+To set this up locally:

+Clone the repo and make sure you have Python installed.

+- cd into the project directory
+- run ```pip install -r requirements.txt```
+- run ```python3 app.py```

+Check your browser for localhost:8080.

 ## 🎯 Current Application

 This repository now showcases a **professional portfolio web application** for **Sohaib Sohail**, DevOps Engineer at PwC, featuring: